Physics for Life Sciences II (PHYS*1070)

 Code and section: PHYS*1070*01

 Please note that the ongoing COVID-19 pandemic may necessitate a revision of the format of course offerings and academic schedules.
 Any such changes will be announced via Courselink and/or class email.
-All University-wide decisions will be posted on the COVID-19 website and circulated by email.
+All University-wide decisions will be posted on the COVID-19 website.

 This is not a complete list of all you will be asked to study and encouraged to learn.
-However, after successfully completing this lecture and laboratory course you should be able to:
+However, after successfully completing this lecture and laboratory course you should at least be able to:

-- Demonstrate the ability to think critically and to use appropriate concepts to analyze qualitatively problems or situations involving the fundamental principles of physics.
+- Demonstrate the ability to think critically and to use appropriate concepts to qualitatively analyze situations involving the fundamental principles of physics.

 - Demonstrate the ability to use appropriate mathematical techniques and concepts to obtain quantitative solutions to problems in physics.

-ALL TEXTS AND MANUALS ARE AVAILABLE TO ORDER THROUGH THE CAMPUS BOOKSTORE USING THE FOLLOWING LINK
+TEXTBOOKS, STUDY GUIDES AND THE LAB-KITS ARE AVAILABLE TO ORDER THROUGH THE CAMPUS BOOKSTORE:

-Note: This course outline includes important dates and deadlines and should be read in its entirety.
+- This course outline includes important dates and deadlines – you should read this document in its entirety.

-Students in this course are required to access Courselink to complete all course evaluations.
+Students in this course are required to access Courselink to complete some of the course evaluations.
 As soon as possible, you should log-in to Courselink and establish a course profile:

-- Use a web browser to go to the Courselink website: https://courselink.uoguelph.ca
+- Use a web browser to go to the Courselink website

 - Follow the Courselink login instructions.